jspsych/jsPsych/docs/overview/media-preloading.md

 ## Preloading in batches

 Some experiments use many and/or large media files.
 This can cause problems when participants have slow and/or unreliable internet connections, because it increases the chances of loading errors during preloading.
 This can also cause problems with file caching, i.e. ensuring that the preloaded files remain in the browser's memory, because loading all stimuli at once may exceed the browser's cache limits.
 One option for mitigating these problems is to load the media files in smaller batches throughout the experiment.
 Files should be preloaded as close as possible to when they will be needed.
-For instance, if you have several blocks of trials, then right before each block, you can preload the stimuli that's needed for that block.
+For instance, if you have several blocks of trials, then right before each block, you can preload the stimuli that are needed for that block.

 Here is an example with trials where the stimuli files can be preloaded automatically.
 In this case, the `trials` parameter is used to tell the `preload` plugin to preload the stimuli from a specific part of the timeline.